Facts About the Culture, Geography, and History of Guinea-Bissau

 11. Gumbe’ makes for the most popular form of music in Guinea-Bissau.
 The genre of music is derived from the countries folk singing tradition.

 10. Rice is a staple among the coastal peoples.
-It is also a prestige food, and so Guinea-Bissau imports it to feed the urban population.
+It is also a prestigious food, and so Guinea-Bissau imports it to feed the urban population.

 Rice has been grown in Guinea-Bissau for over one millennium.
 It started being cultivated during the Iron Age when iron hoes started being produced by blacksmiths.
 However, it remains a staple food for people in the coastal regions while millet is the staple food for those in the deep interior.